woodser/monero-ts/docs/developer_guide/getting_started.md

 mainFunction();

-async mainFunction() {
+async function mainFunction() {
 }
 ```

 Note the program's two components:
 1. A "require" statement to import the monero-javascript library:
 `require("monero-javascript");`
-2. An asynchronous "main" function so that "await" statements can precede calls to asynchronous monero-javascript methods:
+2. An asynchronous "main" function so that calls to monero-javascript can be "awaited" (most calls are asynchronous):
-`async mainFunction() {}`
+`async function mainFunction() {}`
-The asynchronous function is not strictly necessary, but most applications need to call monero-javascript methods from an ayschnronous function so that code execution can pause while monero-javascript methods run.
-Otherwise, the app may try to manage a wallet or query an RPC server connection before loading completely.

 ### Building a keys-only wallet

-monero-javscript implements keys-only wallets in the MoneroWalletKeys class.
-You can create a random keys-only wallet by calling the [MoneroWalletKeys](https://moneroecosystem.org/monero-javascript/MoneroWalletKeys.html) class's `createWallet()` method in mainFunction() as follows:
+monero-javscript implements keys-only wallets in the `MoneroWalletKeys` class.
+You can create a random keys-only wallet by calling the [MoneroWalletKeys](https://moneroecosystem.org/monero-javascript/MoneroWalletKeys.html) class's `createWallet()` method as follows:
 ```
 // create a random keys-only (offline) stagenet wallet let keysOnlyWallet = await MoneroWalletKeys.createWallet({networkType: MoneroNetworkType.STAGENET, language: "English"});
 ```

-The `createWallet()` method accepts a [MoneroWalletConfig](https://moneroecosystem.org/monero-javascript/MoneroWalletConfig) argument.
-A MoneroWalletConfig instance can contain any combination of wallet attributes, and the monero-javascript library will automatically determine how to create or restore the wallet based on the given attributes.
+The `createWallet()` method accepts a [MoneroWalletConfig](https://moneroecosystem.org/monero-javascript/MoneroWalletConfig) or equivalent JavaScript object.
+A MoneroWalletConfig instance can contain any combination of wallet attributes, and the monero-javascript library will automatically create or restore the wallet based on the given attributes.
 For example, a MoneroWalletConfig that contains a view key but not a spend key will prompt the library to create a view-only wallet.
-The MoneroWalletConfig object in the offline wallet generator code above contains no identifying wallet information, so monero-javascript creates a new, random wallet rather than attempting to restore one from a mnemonic seed phrase or keys.
+The MoneroWalletConfig object in the offline wallet generator code above contains no identifying wallet information, so monero-javascript creates a new, random wallet rather than restoring one from a mnemonic phrase or keys.

-The offline wallet generator should display four basic wallet attritubes:
+The offline wallet generator should display four basic wallet attributes:
-* The mnemonic seed phrase
+* The mnemonic phrase
 * The address
 * The spend key
 * The view key

-Use the wallet's getter methods to obtain the wallet's basic attributes and log them in the console.
+Wallet getters are used to obtain wallet attributes and log them to the console:
 ```
-console.log("Mnemonic seed phrase: " + await walletKeys.getMnemonic());
+console.log("Mnemonic phrase: " + await walletKeys.getMnemonic());
 console.log("Address: " + await walletKeys.getAddress(0,0)); // get address of account 0, subaddress 0
 console.log("Spend key: " + await walletKeys.getPrivateSpendKey());
 console.log("View key: " + await walletKeys.getPrivateViewKey());